-After playing his first two international tournaments padel (FIP Rise Sydney and FIP Promotion Melbourne), the founding ambassador of Padel Australia Patrick Rafter tells his story with padel and takes stock of these two competitions.
+After playing his first two international padel tournaments (FIP Rise Sydney and FIP Promotion Melbourne), the founding ambassador of Padel Australia Patrick Rafter tells his story with padel and takes stock of these two competitions.

 More difficult than expected, even for a former ATP number 1…

-“I heard about the padel about 15 years ago, but I didn't really pay attention to it.
+“I heard about padel about 15 years ago, but I didn't really pay attention to it.
 Now I wish I had started playing back then…

 A great development in Australia